Icinga/icingadb-web/doc/03-Configuration.md

 ## General Configuration

-You can adjust the default values of options users have while interacting with particular dialogs in the UI. (e.g. While acknowledging a problem)
+Some default values for actions with dialogs in the UI can be adjusted (e.g. While acknowledging a problem).
-These options can not be set from the web interface directly but have to be set in the configuration file `/etc/icingaweb2/modules/icingadb/config.ini`.
+These options can not be adjusted in the UI directly, but have to be set in the configuration file `/etc/icingaweb2/modules/icingadb/config.ini`.

 ### Available Settings and defaults